syncfusion-content/wpf-docs/wpf/TabNavigation/Getting-Started.md

 ## Assembly deployment

-Refer [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#tabnavigation) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.
+Refer [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#tabnavigation) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in WPF application.

 ## Creating simple application with TabNavigation